HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 ### Compiling a program with debugging information

-First, you need to compile it with the **`-g`** flag, e.g. `clang++ prog.cpp -o prog.exe -g`.
+First, you need to compile it with the **`-g`** flag, e.g. `clang++ prog.cpp -o prog -g`.
 This adds debugging information to it, allowing the debugger to interact with it in a meaningful way.

 ### Running a program in LLDB

-Start LLDB on your program using **`lldb prog.exe`**.
+Start LLDB on your program using **`lldb prog`**.
 You should see something like this:
 ```
 (lldb) target create "prog.exe"
 (rrent executable set to 'C:\code\a\prog.exe' (x86_64).